Starring: Luke Hemsworth, Kris Kristofferson, Trace Adkins, Kaiwi Lyman

 I want to be nice and say that if the movie was better cast it would have worked, but that would be bullshit.
 It would also be lies to say the actors did everything they could with a bad script.
 There’s no needle in this flaming haystack of sewage.
 Like I said, don’t watch it!
-Treat yourself to Keith Carradine’s flawless Wild Bill in Deadwood, or Jeff Bridges’ Wild Bill.
+Treat yourself to Keith Carradine’s flawless Wild Bill in Deadwood, or puzzle your brain with Jeff Bridges’ not-quite-as-terrible Wild Bill.

 I came into Hickok ready to love it, because Wild F*cking’ Bill!
 The DVD has already found its way into a donation bin.
 Byeeeee.